Five-O

 Some notes about running the dungeon:

-• the interior of the dungeon does not include grid marks, which may be confusing for some players
+• the interior of the original dungeon map does not include grid marks, which may be confusing for some players

-• the hand drawn nature of the grid makes alignment within roll20 challenging, I would suggest close enough is good enough
+• the hand drawn nature of the grid of the original dungeon map makes alignment within roll20 challenging, I would suggest close enough is good enough

 • the wandering monster table is my own creation, as the original key calls only for wandering monsters outside the the temple